craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Nations of Alaturmen.md

 # [[The Kingdom of Prosper]]
 **Capital:** [[Castle Prosper]]
-**Hallmarks:** Grain
+**Hallmarks:** Art, Artifice, Grain, Forestry,

 In the wake of the Fall, Prosper is one of the most powerful nations in Alaturmen.
 It possesses abundant resources.
-Prosper leads the known world in industry.
+Prosper leads the known world in industry, and holds an [[Vurdine#Vurdine Acadamy|Academy]] in [[Vurdine]]

 The Kingdom is a true monarchy, headed and completely ruled by his lordship [[Arthur Simonson]], it is also a [[Northeastern Hobgoblin Territories#Clans|Blood Clan]] under, again, [[Simonson Clan|Simonson rule]].
 It is home to a few powerful noble families, many of whom have bloodline as far back as the beginning.